zwqStella/katacoda-resteasy-scenarios/hello-world/step3.md

 `mvn clean install`{{execute}}

-WildFly Maven Plugin is added to deploy the application and start the WildFLy server on mvn install.
+In addition to this, WildFly Maven Plugin is added to profile "deploy-war", in order to deploy the application and start the WildFLy server on mvn install.
 ```
 <plugins>
    <plugin>